The aulonocara peacock cichlid aquarium

 Making the environment work requires researching into the origins of your specific species.
 For a single-species tank, obviously, you should attempt to replicate the original environment as close as possible.
 For a mixed species tank, however, you may need to provide a kind of hybrid zone for the separate territories of your fish.

 “Jakes” of the species Aulonocara jacobfreibergi, for example, are primarily cave-dwelling fish that prefer rocky aquariums with lots of hiding spaces.
 Mixing this species with a sand-dwelling northern peacock ,such as Aulonocara stuartgrantii, might be a poor compromise, unless you have a large enough tank to provide two large zones within the tank for each of them to inhabit.
 In fact, it is recommended that any mixed species tank be as large as possible for this reason.

 If you have followed the above guidelines, you should have a successful peacock aquarium.
-The various species of peacock will peacefully co-exist in the aquarium without stress.
+The various species of peacock will peacefully live together in the aquarium without stress.
 This will enable the male peacocks to display their best colours with fins proudly spread.
 When this has been done properly, you will have an aquarium that will rival a typical marine aquarium for its beauty and colour.
 The reds of the rubens peacock, the blues of the stuartgrantii peacock and the yellows of the baenschi peacock will give a brilliant contrast of colours.
 Sit back and enjoy your fish with a sense of pride.